Kash’s Corner: FBI Whistleblower Goes Public; Nord Stream Pipeline Explosions; ‘CHS Corruption Cover Up Network’

 They wanted a presidential impeachment and they got it.

-That's that was the end result.
+That was the end result.

-Or don't put him back in any position of power.
+Don't re-elect him or don't put him back in any position of power.

-And so what ticks me off, and you know, I always say all roads lead back to Russia Gate, but it's almost all roads always lead back to watermelon head.
+And so what ticks me off and, you know, I always say all roads lead back to Russia Gate, but it's almost all roads always lead back to Watermelon Head.

-And I know you don't want like me using that, but Adam Schiff is the worst criminal in Congress in the last 250 years.
+And I know you don't like me using that, but Adam Schiff is the worst criminal in Congress in the last 250 years.

 That's not how it's supposed to go.

-And then he, Adam Schiff led the prosecution of the impeachment trial in the Senate of President Donald Trump.
+And then he, Adam Schiff, led the prosecution of the impeachment trial in the Senate of President Donald Trump.

-Talk about someone who was conflicted out of the game because he was part of the hoax that brought Charmella in, manufactured that false accusation, and then peddled it out to the world, and he continued, you know, not surprising, he's lied about almost everything in his life, but now he lied just to set up a presidential impeachment.
+Talk about someone who was conflicted out of the game because he was part of the hoax that brought Charmella in, manufactured that false accusation, and then peddled it out to the world.

 And that's what I was talking about, these disinformation campaigns.